hideyukiinada/ic/README.md

 <IMG src="assets/images/speedlimitsign.png" height="400px">

 ### Incorrect cases
-This is a picture of Sacramento River, but the system classified as the lake.
+This is a picture of Sacramento River, but the system classified as the lakeside.
 I think in this case, human would have guessed correctly because you can see the other side of the river, which would not be the case for a lake.

 <IMG src="assets/images/river.png" height="400px">